dtinit/data-transfer-project/index.md

 We welcome everyone to participate, the more expertise and viewpoints we have contributing to the project the more successful it will be.

-  * If you are a company that wants to add an integrations to allow your users to easy import and export data: [Learn More](https://github.com/google/data-transfer-project/blob/master/Documentation/Integration.md)
+  * If you are a company that wants to add an integration to allow your users to easy import and export data: [Learn More](https://github.com/google/data-transfer-project/blob/master/Documentation/Integration.md)

   * If you are an individual that wants to contribute technically please see our contributions guide: [Learn More](https://github.com/google/data-transfer-project/blob/master/Documentation/Developer.md)